ibmsoe/Autoport/README.md

 - Add an option to fork the repository to IBMSOE before creating a Jenkins job
 - Make build step inference more modular and robust
 - Set up test reporting for well known test suites such as JUnit
+- Replace the Chart.js library with something better to improve the charts / legend.
+- Better error handling for failed requests to Jenkins, GitHub, or the backend itself (currently just prints to debug console in most failure cases or does nothing at all).
+- Unit tests